Don’t blame lung cancer patients for growing social care costs

-Smoking is costing local authorities £760 million year in social care, according to latest figures released today.
+Smoking is costing local authorities £760 million a year in social care, according to the latest figures released today.

-In total, the cost of smoking in England is estimated to be at least £12.9bn a year.
-This includes NHS, social care and lost productivity costs.
+In total, smoking costs England at least £12.9 billion a year, including NHS, social care, and lost productivity costs.

-The figures are intended to urge the Government to renew its efforts to drive down smoking rates; a Government strategy on smoking is now a year overdue.
-However, Paula Chadwick, Chief Executive of Roy Castle Lung Cancer Foundation, is concerned about the potential backlash this could have on lung cancer patients:
+Paula Chadwick, Chief Executive of Roy Castle Lung Cancer Foundation, expressed concern about the potential backlash this could have on lung cancer patients:

 “Smoking is the primary cause of lung cancer.
 We know that, we aren’t trying to disguise that fact.
 The problem is people with lung cancer are therefore vilified, made to feel like they deserved this awful disease because they choose to smoke – even those who have never smoked a single cigarette in their lives.